Nunie123/upstate_tech_cal_service/deploy_notes_initial.md

          ~~~
       1. Save and reload the new systemd daemon "unit file" using `sudo systemctl daemon-reload`
       1. To make any future edits to the gunicorn systemd unit file, use `systemctl edit --full gunicorn.service` and be sure to reload using `sudo systemctl daemon-reload`
+      1. Start the Gunicorn systemd daemon using `systemctl restart gunicorn`
+      1. Verify it's running by using `systemctl status gunicorn` and check that /var/run/cal_service.sock exists.
+You can also use a tool like `htop` to see there are 3 active/worker gunicorn threads
    2. Configure an Nginx or Apache to "talk" to the gunicorn via the respective "proxy" directive(s)
       1. Apache Example
          ~~~